PedroLander/PedroLander/README.md

 - 👋 Hi, I’m @Pedro Fernandez
 - 👀 I’m interested in Technology and Innovation, Synthetic Biology, Artificial Intelligence, Brain-machine Interfaces, Biomedicine,...
-- 🌱 I’m currently learning JAVA, SQL and Data Science with Python.
+- 🌱 I currently work at a research centre and I'm independently learning Rust.
-- 💞️ I’m looking to work and collaborate with any company or individuals aiming to create any kind of valuable things for people.
+- 💞️ Looking forward to collaborate in developing game-changing biotech tools.
 - 📫 How to reach me: mail me at pedro.f.r.91@hotmail.com
 - 🗣 ES | EN | IT